 Step 4: Craft a detailed project schedule

 Dependencies are tasks that need to be completed before other tasks can begin.
 As you plot out tasks, use subtasks to help you break up larger ones into smaller ones.
 This can make reporting (you can check out our guide on how to write a project management report!) and resource management easier.
-Let’s define each:
+Let’s define some terms:

 • Tasks: The individual tasks that people need to carry out to achieve your goals